Fraunhofer-AISEC/trusted-connector/README.md

 The Karaf shell is an adminstration environment for the Karaf platform.
 Try the following commands to check whether everything works:

 `feature:list`: Shows all available features and their status (uninstalled or installed).
 Those marked with a star have explicitly been asked to be installed, other installed features are necessary dependencies.
-Make sure the `ids`feature is installed.
+Make sure the `ids` feature is installed.

 `bundle:list -t 0`: Lists all OSGi bundles. `-t 0` sets the start level threshold to 0 so you see all bundles.
 Otherwise you would only see bundles installed in addition the system bundles.

 `camel:route-list`: Lists all active Camel routes

 `log:tail`: Continuously displays the log.
-Press `Ctrl+c` to exit.
+Press `Ctrl+C` to exit.

 `log:display`: Display the log